MariaJoseZapata/predicare-project/README.md

 # PrediCare project

-In this repository you will find....
+In this repository you will find the notebooks used in the project 'PrediCare: AI for breast cancer diagnosis'.

-# Environment setup
+## Environment setup

 We have to install hdf5: